 The idea behind Chitvan is to provide a retreat from worldy life -- with "chitt" being a product of the mind and ego, and "van" meaning forest.
 Guests can tame their minds among nature.
 The luxurious cottage accommodations have been named after various elements: Agni (fire), Prithvi (earth), Jal (water), and Akash (ether).
 All have magnificent views of the forest or farmland.
 Highlights are open showers, and private sit-outs and terraces.
 Meals are prepared using organic ingredients grown at the resort.
 Activities offered include jeep safaris in the national park, birding and butterfly spotting at the lodge, nature walks, tribal dances, bullock cart rides, and market visits.

 - Rates: From around 6,500 rupees per night, plus tax.
 All meals are included.

-Another award-winning eco lodge, Kanha Earth Lodge is also located near Kanha National Park, on 16 ares of forest in a small tribal hamlet bordering the buffer zone.
+Another award-winning eco-lodge, Kanha Earth Lodge is also located near Kanha National Park, on 16 acres of forest in a small tribal hamlet bordering the buffer zone.
 It's around 30 minutes from the park's main entry gate (Khatia Gate).
 The lodge successfully blends eco-sensitivity and local village cooperation with a fantastic wilderness experience.

 There are 12 independent luxury cottages for guests.
 Their design has been influenced by traditional Gond tribal architecture and locally available material has been used to build them.
 What's particularly notable about Kanha Earth Lodge is that it's managed by Pugdundee Safaris.
 The safaris conducted by this very reputable company really stand out in terms of knowledge and enthusiasm of naturalists, and maintenance and comfort of vehicles.